Deadly earthquake and tsunami hit Indonesia

 JAKARTA, Indonesia – On 28 September, a 7.4 magnitude earthquake off the coast of Indonesia triggered a tsunami, affecting around 1.5 million people on the island of Sulawesi.*

-UNICEF is working with the Government to get help and lifesaving supplies to affected children and families, like Haviz, 7, pictured above.
+UNICEF is working with the Government to get help and lifesaving supplies to affected children and families.

-While the full extent of the damage is still emerging, more than 2,000 people have died and more than 80,000 displaced in Central Sulawesi*.
-More than 2,700 schools have been affected in Central Sulawesi, directly impacting the education of 270,000 children.**
+While the full extent of the damage is still emerging, more than 2,000 people have died and about 212,000 displaced.* At least 1,200 schools from early childhood to secondary schools have been affected, impacting 184,094 students and 12,988 teachers.*

 In Palu, the most affected city, more than half of the population was displaced, telecommunication remains an issue and access to affected areas has been challenging due to rubble.
 Communities in more remote areas have been cut off by broken roads, landslides and crippled communications, as aid begins to trickle through.
 The situation for tens of thousands of children remains extremely precarious in the days ahead.